 NB: If the authors are from the same institution, footnote is placed at the last author and the attached email address is only for correspondent author

-Abstract (Calibri, 10.5 pts, space 0.85 ): Abstract should describe clearly regarding the content of the article.
-It includes the aims of research, methods, findings and conclusion.
-Abstract is written in normal font for 100-200 words long.
-It cannot be more than 200 words to meet the criteria of accreditation.
-If it is more than 200 words, the editor will ask the authors to have revision.
-On the other case, the editor has right to revise abstract in order to meet the standard.
-The font used for abstract is Calibri 10,5 pts with 1 spacing.
-Abstract must be in Bahasa and English.
+Abstract: Abstract should describe clearly the content of the article.
+It includes the aims of research, methods, findings, and conclusion or implication of the research.
+It is also suggested to highlight the research problem in one sentence if it does not exceed the allowed words.
+Please note that findings are not the same as the conclusion or implication.
+An abstract is written in a normal font for 150-250 words long.
+If it is more than 250 words, the editor will ask the authors to have a revision.
+On the other case, the editor has the right to revise the abstract in order to meet the standard.
+The font used for abstract is Times New Roman 11 pts with 1 spacing.
+The abstract must be in Bahasa and English.
 If it is in Bahasa, the terms or words in English or other foreign languages should be italic.

-Bετα: Jurnal Tadris Matematika (http://jurnalbeta.ac.id) is a scientific, peer-reviewed, and open access journal which publishes scholarly articles in mathematics education field.
-The articles must be 12-20 pages including bibliography and appendix (if any).
+Bετα: Jurnal Tadris Matematika (http://jurnalbeta.ac.id) is a scientific, peer-reviewed, and open-access journal which publishes scholarly articles in the mathematics education field.
+The articles must be 10-20 pages including bibliography and appendix (if any).
+In a specific case, it could be more than 20 pages, for example, the article has over 5 pages of reference.
 The articles published can be research articles (first priority) and library research (limited number).
 The scope of the published articles will be as follows:

 1) Affects and values in mathematics teaching and learning